Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 But don’t think of joining a group and immediately asking people to please beta-read my work.

-If you are starting to write a book, now is the time to find a group to join that will be of help to you when you finish writing your book.
+If you’re starting to write a book, now is the time to find a group to join that will be of help to you when you finish writing.

 You can find a lot of writing and author-related writing groups on Facebook.

-Look for groups that are related to writing, books, or that are critique groups.
+Look for groups related to writing, books, or critique groups.

-You might be able to join some groups immediately, or you may have to ask for an invitation to be able to join.
+You might be able to join some groups immediately, or you may have to ask for an invitation to join.

 You could try the Beta readers and critique partners Facebook group as a good starting point.